Earthport/rest-api-docs/Guides/making requests.md

 | Production      | `https://api.earthport.com`                 |

 ### Authentication and authorization
-Once Earthport has issued you with your **client_id** and **secret** you can then use these to authenticate.
+Once Earthport has issued you with your **client_id** and **client_secret** you can then use these to authenticate.
 Authentication will return a token which has a time to live.

 You will need to use this token in each subsequent API call to be authorized.